-At this point in the investigation, the archaeological evidence made clear exactly why only seven thousand bricks were laid and why Jefferson modified his design and recorded the changes in the diagonal corners of his page of calculations on 28 September 1810.
+At this point in the investigation, the archaeological evidence made clear exactly why only seven thousand bricks were laid and why Jefferson modified his design and recorded the changes in the diagonal corners of his page of calculations on September 28, 1810.
 The leveling of the garden by Jefferson's workmen had begun in the fall of 1807 under the direction of the overseer, Edmund Bacon, and their herculean task was not completed until the spring of 1809.
 The archaeologists were able to prove that the garden platform was formed by excavating the slope and backfilling against the wall.
-It was clear that the leveling of the garden and the construction of the wall went hand in hand with the height of each increasing at the same rate.
-Consequently, at the site of the garden pavilion where the wall was about nine feet high, Jefferson's workmen had to he certain to lay the foundation stones at the same time that they raised the wall and backfilled.
-But the archaeological excavations revealed that the workmen made the foundation only 12'-6" square rather than one foot larger as specified.
-Apparently, when Jefferson discovered the error he decided to contract the plan by one foot to fit the site rather than risk building on unsupported footings.
+It was clear that the leveling of the garden and the construction of the wall went hand in hand, with the height of each increasing at the same rate.
+Consequently, at the site of the garden pavilion where the wall was about nine feet high, Jefferson's workmen had to be certain to lay the foundation stones at the same time that they raised the wall and backfilled.
+But the archaeological excavations revealed that the workmen made the foundation only 12' 6" square rather than one foot larger as specified.
+Apparently, when Jefferson discovered the error, he decided to contract the plan by one foot to fit the site rather than risk building on unsupported footings.
 This was certainly not the first time he had encountered a failure by his workmen to execute his plans according to his careful directions.
-During the construction of his early house in the 1770s he discovered an error of some consequence, which elicited the philosophical response in his memorandum.
-"I know not how it happened.. . ."
+During the construction of his early house in the 1770s, he discovered an error of some consequence, which elicited the philosophical response in his memorandum, "I know not how it happened.. . ."

 Once confronted with the restriction of a smaller foundation, Jefferson considered the question of changing the proportions of the building to preserve the visual effect of a cube.
 He knew that he could not lower the height of the arches because of the need for headroom, so he solved the problem by eliminating the architrave and frieze from the entablature of the Tuscan order and positioning the cornice directly over the key stones of the arches, thus reducing the height of the building.
 He was prepared to abandon classical rule and accept, by classical standards, an ungrammatical solution.
 During the excavations of 1980, the archaeologists discovered a more serious fault in the construction, probably unknown to Jefferson until too late.
 The workmen had, in fact, backfilled the garden wall to a certain height before they began to lay stones for the foundation of the building.
 In other words, the foundation was laid on loose fill.
 One wonders if the story that the building blew down in a violent storm was only part of the truth.

 Just when the building collapsed is not known.
 Gilpin says that it was "some years since," but very likely it was near the end of Jefferson's lifetime as it was standing long enough to become a "favourite" place for him to sit and read.
 As late as 1825 a visitor proposed a walk in the garden to the "observatory" which may very well have been the pavilion.
-This seems all the more likely when one considers that the term garden was often used by Jefferson to refer to the kitchen garden rather than the flower beds and pleasure grounds.
+This seems all the more likely when one considers that the term "garden" was often used by Jefferson to refer to the kitchen garden rather than the flower beds and pleasure grounds.

 Of the more than twenty designs for garden structures that Jefferson considered at one time or another for the grounds at Monticello, the "pavilion for the center of the south long walk of the garden" is the only one known to have been constructed.
 If today we consider the many arguments for its reconstruction, among them would be the remarkably complete archaeological and documentary evidence and the visual significance of a landmark.
 But apart from these arguments, the reconstruction of this building has, probably more than any other single act of restoration at Monticello, established the presence of Jefferson in the garden, at the center of his horticultural world.
 It was a world which he would have wished to entrust to the future.
 In 1812, the year that the pavilion was constructed, Jefferson indirectly touched on this point in a letter to a geographer.
-He encouraged his work even though he realized that much of what would be discovered "will be for a future race, when the superlunary geography will have become the object of my contemplations," adding, "Yet I do not wish it the less, on the same principle on which I am still planting trees to yield their shade and ornament half a century hence."
+He encouraged his work even though he realized that much of what would be discovered "will be for a future race, when the superlunary geography will have become the object of my contemplations," adding, "yet I do not wish it the less, on the same principle on which I am still planting trees to yield their shade and ornament half a century hence."
 It is hoped that Jefferson's pavilion, now rebuilt, will yield its pleasure a half century hence and beyond.

-3. Frank R. Stockton, "The Later Years of Monticello, " Century Magazine, XXXIV (Sept.
-1887): 657.
+- 2. Frank R. Stockton, "The Later Years of Monticello, " Century Magazine, 34, no. 5 (1887): 657.

-8. Nichols, op. cit., no. 171, p.
+- 7. Ibid., no. 171, p.
 1.

-10. Nichols, no. 182, 3.
+- 9. Nichols, no. 182, p.
+3.